 In this interview, I discuss the centrality of calligraphy to the novel.
 The artwork of Noriko Maeda is included alongside my written responses, published in Matrix.

-Open Book Ontario’s editor Harry Tournemille gave me some great questions in this written interview.
+Open Book Ontario’s editor Harry Tournemille asked me some terrific questions in this written interview.

 In this video interview, I discuss the book and read a brief excerpt from “What We Do for Money,” the piece set in The Mustang Ranch, one of Nevada’s most illustrious brothels.